If You’re Looking for Alternatives to Root Canal, Start Here

 While a root canal may relieve you of pain and infection, there are several downsides to consider.

 - Root canals can fail.
 Unfortunately, it is not possible to fully remove all of the nerve tissue from the canal.
-There is an average of three miles of microscopic tubules (canals) within a single tooth, and we do not have the capacity to fully sterilize all the pathways, even in the most well-done procedures.
-Remnant bacteria can live in the tubules’ anaerobic environment and further inflammation as your immune system continues to fight off the infection.
+There is an average of three miles of microscopic tubules (canals) within a single tooth, and we do not have the capacity to fully clean all the pathways, even in the most well-done root canal procedure.
+Remnant bacteria can live in the tubules’ anaerobic environment and cause further inflammation and infection as your immune system continues to fight it off.
 I lived this situation, and ultimately had my root canal teeth pulled.

-- Although the crown you receive at the end of the procedure is temporary—a placeholder while a custom version is being made—the “permanent” cap will need maintenance.
+- The crown you receive at the end of the procedure is will need maintenance.
 The average crown lasts about 10 years.
+And if there is a metal core under that crown, it continually attracts bacteria to the tooth during those years.

 - If there is an infection present (rather than a tooth injury), antibiotics may be prescribed post-treatment to reduce remnant bacteria and inflammation, but there is little evidence that this is effective.
 It’s possible that this is due to the lack of blood supply within the tooth, making it difficult for the antibiotics to reach the place where the bacteria is still located.
 Antibiotics affect gut flora by wiping out all bacteria, rather than targeting bad bacteria only, and thus should only be taken (and balanced with probiotics) when absolutely necessary.